-Students will be provided with opportunity to complete simulated learning activities.
+Students will be provided with opportunity to complete simulated practice learning activities.
 All simulated activities involve a range of people including students, peers, service users/carers, practitioners, technicians, academics and includes role play, 'hands on' practical skills sessions using a range of simulation manikins, video recording and playback.
 Formative feedback on performance is provided to facilitate safe and effective support for essential skills development, in simulation suites, replicating hospital and community practice learning environments.
-This learning is particularly important in year one, with 20 days allocated to prepare students for their practice learning experiences.
-This is reduced in year two and three to 10 days per year.
+This learning is particularly important in part one, with 20 days allocated to prepare students for their practice learning experiences.
+This is reduced in part two and three to 10 days per part.

-Students have the opportunity to complete a UK or international elective placement, during year three, semester one.
+Students have the opportunity to complete a UK or international elective placement, during part three, semester one.
 This can be either a formative four-week experience or a summative experience, between 6 and 12 weeks, helping with the globalization of the programme and employability.

-Students have a designated Academic Assessor for each Part of the programme, in line with the NMC Standards for Student Supervison and Assessment (NMC, 2018).
+Students have a designated Academic Assessor for each part of the programme, in line with the NMC (2023) Part 2: Standards for student supervision and assessment.